GOP alters tax bill to lure key Rubio vote

 "We have not seen bill text, and until we see if the percentage of the refundable credit is significantly higher, then our position remains the same," a spokesman for Rubio said.

-The bill's text will be released at 5:30 PM, according to Ways and Means Chairman Rep. Kevin Brady, R-Texas.
-Few details of the legislation have been made public, giving Americans and lawmakers alike a short window to evaluate Brady says is a 503-page bill.
+The bill's text will be released at 5:30 p.m., according to Ways and Means Chairman Rep. Kevin Brady, R-Texas.
+Few details of the legislation have been made public, giving Americans and lawmakers alike a short window to evaluate what Brady says is a 503-page bill.

-Votes are planned next week, with the Senate hoping to pass it by Tuesday.
+Votes are planned next week, with the Senate hoping to pass it as early as Tuesday.

-His office later tweeted a photo of him singing the final conference report negotiated between the House and Senate, each of which had passed competing tax bills earlier.
+His office later tweeted a photo of him signing the final conference report negotiated between the House and Senate, each of which had passed tax bills earlier.

 While the House seems on track to pass tax legislation, Republicans face a tighter margin in the Senate.
-No Democrats are expected to back the final bill, with members overwhelmingly critical of its $1.5 trillion cost and emphasis on tax breaks for higher incomes.
+No Democrats are expected to back the final bill, with members overwhelmingly critical of the previous version's $1.5 trillion cost and emphasis on tax breaks for higher incomes.
 Republicans can only afford to lose two of their members as a result.